 Cheshire West and Chester Local Safeguarding Children Board (LSCB) is a key statutory mechanism for agreeing how the relevant organisations in each local area will cooperate to safeguard and promote the welfare of children in Cheshire West and Chester and for ensuring the effectiveness of what they do.
 Our aim is to work together so that children in Cheshire West and Chester can be safe from abuse or harm at home and within our community.
 To find about more about the work we do please click here.

 This site provides information for the public, children, parents, carers and professionals.
 Please use the navigation bar above enter the relevant area.

-If you have concerns about a child’s welfare, or feel that they may be being abused or neglected, please contact the Children’s Contact and Referral Team or the Emergency Duty Team (out of hours).
-Alternatively, in an emergency, phone the police on 0845 458 0000.
+If you have concerns about a child’s welfare, or feel that they may be being abused or neglected, please call Children’s Social Care Contact and Referral Team (CART) or the Emergency Duty Team (EDT) for help and advice.

 Please be assured that your referral will be treated in the strictest confidence.
 Remember, your call could mean the start of getting the right help to a family and may even save a child’s life.

 The Government has published its revised version of Working Together (2013).
 You can access the new on-line version here: Working Together

 A pre-birth assessment is a proactive means of analysing the potential risk to a newborn baby when there are concerns about a pregnant woman and where appropriate, her partner and immediate family.
 Multi-Agency policy and practice guidance has been written and can be found here.

 The Pan Cheshire Missing from Home Protocol can be read here: